-We are conscious that the mental health and/or learning disability of victims can be affected by ASB cases.
-Similarly, we recognise that the mental health and/or learning disability of a perpetrator can be the reason why they are causing ASB.
+Similarly, we recognise that the individual needs of a perpetrator can be the reason why they are causing ASB.
 In the first instance, we will ensure that the victim and/or perpetrator are offered the support and resources they need.